Here is our report of the 2024 event, filmed and edited by Lewis Royden of Everton FC Heritage Society;

 by Ken Rogers (Chairman of Everton FC Heritage Society and Trustee of Friends Of Everton Park)

-An ‘Everton FC in Everton’ Day will unfold this Saturday, 29 June (11am to 1pm) at the historic Lock-Up Tower featured on our club crest.
-This is a free event, jointly organised by the Official Everton FC Heritage Society and the Friends of Everton Park.
+An ‘Everton FC in Everton’ Day took place on Saturday, 29 June 2024 (11am to 1pm) at the historic Lock-Up Tower featured on our club crest.
+This was a free event, jointly organised by the Official Everton FC Heritage Society and the Friends of Everton Park.

-The ‘Lock-Up’ below Browside on Netherfield Road South is rarely open, but supporters will be able to gain a special candlelight glimpse inside this historic 1787 structure and discover how another Everton district tower initially rivalled it as the potential central point on our badge.
+The ‘Lock-Up’ below Browside on Netherfield Road South is rarely open, but supporters were able to gain a special candlelight glimpse inside this historic 1787 structure and discover how another Everton district tower initially rivalled it as the potential central point on our badge.

 Of course, what became the nationally famous Everton Toffee Shop with its own folklore once stood just yards away on a small triangular piece of greenery that continues to hold a special place in Evertonian hearts.

-Fans will be invited to take the short 30 yards walk into Village Street to discover the birthplace of big time football on Merseyside, gathering on the exact spot where the long lost Queen’s Head pub once stood.
+Fans were invited to take the short 30 yards walk into Village Street to discover the birthplace of big time football on Merseyside, and gathered on the exact spot where the long lost Queen’s Head pub once stood.
 It was here, on a dark November night in 1879, that the fledgling St Domingo football team committee, while enjoying a few pints of local ale, chose to become Everton FC.

 The rest, as they say, is history which was re-written in 2015 when an archaeological dig, organised by the Heritage Society, unearthed the foundations of the Victorian hostelry and discovered some fascinating finds.
 These included a stoneware inkwell that archaeologist Dr Mark Adams tantalisingly suggested could have been used to write up the minutes of that momentous name change meeting.

-Ken Rogers, chairman of the Heritage Society and the Echo’s Blues’ correspondent during Howard Kendall’s glorious Eighties era and beyond, will be amongst those at the tower.
+Ken Rogers, chairman of the Heritage Society, and the Echo’s Blues’ correspondent during Howard Kendall’s glorious Eighties era and beyond, was amongst those at the tower.
 Ken has written many EFC books, including the classic stadium centenary history ‘Goodison Glory’ and the acclaimed fan tribute title ‘Born Not Manufactured’.

 “Ironically, not many images of Goodison greats can be found standing alongside the tower in the Echo and official club photo archives, despite it being central to our crest and identity.
 I will reveal on Saturday some of those who were instinctively drawn there – two immortals in particular recognising it as Mersey football ‘holy ground’.